usnistgov/FIPS201/_Frontmatter/announcement.md

 + [Section 2.8](_FIPS201/requirements.md#s-2-8) and [Section 2.9](_FIPS201/requirements.md#s-2-9) specify alternatives for the biometric capture device interactions required at PIV Card issuance, reissuance, and reset.
 + [Section 2.10](_FIPS201/requirements.md#s-2-10) defines alternatives to smart card-based PIV credentials in the form of derived PIV credentials.
 + [Section 6](_FIPS201/authentication.md#s-6) defines authentication mechanisms with varying characteristics for both physical and logical access (e.g., with or without PIN, over contact, contactless, or virtual contact interface).
-+ [Section 7](_FIPS201/federation.md#s-7) defines a federation as a means for a relying system to leverage the capabilities and characteristics of the IdP.
++ [Section 7](_FIPS201/federation.md#s-7) defines federation as a means for a relying system to leverage the capabilities and characteristics of the IdP.

 The Office of Management and Budget (OMB) provides implementation oversight for this Standard.